wargold/MovieNerds/README.md

 The data visualization of the favorite is now hardcoded but will be fixed so that is show the common similar movies depending on the movies that is in the users favorite.
 We also have played around with different design choices and try to improve the overall design of the app.
 We are aware of that there are plenty bugs left to fix but our main goal was to iplement the functionality and then fix design and bugs issue.
+We have followed the architecture [Redux](https://redux.js.org).

 The things that we have left to implement are: